srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/cots_ue/source/index.rst

 Run Masquerading Script
 ------------------------------------
 To allow UE to connect to the internet via the EPC, the pre-configured masquerading script must be run.
-This can be found in ``srsLTE/srsepc``.
-The masquerading script enables IP forwarding and sets up Network Address Translation to pass traffic between the srsLTE network and the external network.
+This can be found in ``srsRAN/srsepc``.
+The masquerading script enables IP forwarding and sets up Network Address Translation to pass traffic between the srsRAN network and the external network.
 The script must be run each time the machine is re-booted, and can be done before or while the network is running.
 The UE will not be able to communicate with the interet until this script has been run.